UGC NET Law Safe Score 2026 (Expected Marks) – JRF, Assistant Professor, Cut-Off & Category-wise Analysis

 Reviewed by Rajni Bala, Assistant Professor of Law | Academic Review Panel

-If you are preparing for UGC NET Law 2026, one question naturally dominates your mind:
+If you are preparing for UGC NET Law 2026, you have probably heard this everywhere: “210–220 marks is a safe score.”

 To understand what score can realistically qualify the exam, candidates should also analyse the historical cut-off trends.
 Our detailed analysis of the last three decades explains how UGC NET Law cut-offs have evolved over time and how they help predict a realistic safe score for 2026.
 You can review the full data in our guide on UGC NET Law Cut Off Trend Analysis (1995–2025).